msteinbeck/tinyspline/README.md

 All bindings of TinySpline work on top of the C++11 wrapper and will be generated with [Swig](http://www.swig.org/) (3.0.1 or above).
-The file [tinyspline.i](https://github.com/retuxx/tinyspline/blob/master/library/tinyspline.i) configures all language independent settings, while tinyspline<xyz>.i adds language specific features.
+The file [tinyspline.i](https://github.com/retuxx/tinyspline/blob/master/library/tinyspline.i) configures all language independent settings, while tinyspline-xyz.i adds language specific features.
 Using CMake to create the bindings is recommended.

 All these files can be found in the directory